 But ours is robust and available to rent or buy and seems to work okay with short and tall people.
 With a walk behind adult even little kids have fun.
 Ours has been to Burning Man and returned unfazed.
 The chains don't fall off and the wheels stay true.

 Originally the Parlor Car had a complicated suspension system which I called the suspension of disbelief.
 When the one inch diameter solid axle snapped off at the end of the Grand Championship Race we rebuilt it simpler and beefier.
 1 1/2" diameter chrome-moly fixed axle is four times stronger and half the weight of a solid bar.
 We built our own wheels with the same diameter but out of aluminum.
-They are almost the same design as the Unwheeledy vehicle from 2005, Damn them.
+They are almost the same design as the Unwheeledy vehicle from a few years before, Damn them.
 But we have giant 24" 144 tooth gears for #40 chain.
 I realized we could make them when I found out the pattern is 5/16" holes spaced 1/2" apart.
 Convincing my friends was fun.
 The animated gif shows Spaceman Sam, Vicki, and Matt Sponer working the fantastic machines we had available for a very short time.
 I had to finish the second one by hand.
 After drilling we used a jigsaw and welding grinder to finish the sprocket.
 These sprockets can't fail because there are about 100 teeth engaging the chain at all times.
 So anyway, If you are the new owner, you should know, there's no reason to have gears this big, it was just for the glory.
 We plan to reupholster Vicious in tuck and roll vinyl.
 Probably should have lighted flag poles.

 You have to cooperate to steer.
 I call it the What-The-Hell-Are-You-Doing Steering.
 If you can do this without words then you will have achieved "Flock" Steering.
 Most people can't do it without cursing.
 One thing I learned, never tell your partner that their their gender is simply no good at this.
 Shannon built a "Marriage Machine."
 This one is effectively a breakup machine.
 But everyone still thinks it's the best vehicle we've ever built.
 I want to build another.
 Need money.
 For sale as is.